mdub/clamp/README.markdown

     SpeakCommand.run

 Class-level methods like `option` and `parameter` declare attributes (in a similar way to `attr_accessor`), and arrange for them to be populated automatically based on command-line arguments.
-They are aso used to generate `help` documentation.
+They are also used to generate `help` documentation.

 Declaring options
 -----------------